Last updated on March 29, 2026

 Demonic Tutor is to black what Counterspell is to blue: a card so powerful and an effect so useful that “tutor” became part of card-game lingo to the point that players of other card games use the MTG term to describe the effect in those games.

-Mystical Tutor is pretty tame by comparison, but overall it’s powerful enough to be banned in Legacy and restricted in Vintage, but it sees a lot of play in Commander.
+Mystical Tutor is pretty tame by comparison, but overall it’s powerful enough to be banned in Legacy and restricted in Vintage, though it sees a lot of play in Commander.

 #7.
 Counterspell